 Key areas of focus include:

-Ongoing advocacy and cultivating understanding among elected officials of the enormous importance of early childhood
+Ongoing advocacy to raise awareness among elected officials about the critical importance of early childhood

 Developing a City of Santa Monica Childcare Master Plan and Early Childhood Initiative Plan